 At this stage the Cronofy application should be installed for the domain.
-If Cronofy has not been installed yet, please see our Enterprise Connect for G-Suite documentation.
+If Cronofy has not been installed yet, please see our Enterprise Connect for Google Workspace documentation.

 After installing the Cronofy Application at the root domain level, we can restrict access so only the users in our Organisational Unit have access to Cronofy.
 This will block access to Cronofy for all users outside of the specified Organizational Unit.

 The next step is to configure overridden access for our Organizational Unit to allow access to the application.
 This can be done by changing the Service Status to “On”.

 Cronofy still makes use of domain-wide delegation, but will be sandboxed within the Organizational Unit.
 When authorizing the Google Service Account with Cronofy, the newly created user must be used when linking.

 After this process has been completed, any user accounts which should have access to Cronofy must be placed within the Organizational Unit.
 By default, all resources will be accessible and they can be linked.